-31. The effective date of TOGC registration is on the date of the transfer.
-The taxable person (transferor) must apply for deregistration if he ceases making taxable supplies or ceases business after the business is being transferred.
+29. If the transfer of the whole business is considered as a transfer of going concern (TOGC), the transferee must apply for registration within twenty eight (28) days from the date of transfer.
+The effective date of registration of the transferee is on the date of the transfer.
+However, the taxable person (transferor) must apply for deregistration if he ceases making taxable supplies or ceases business after the business is being transferred.